-(Check a, b, or c)
+32) Service (check a, b, or c) a.

-- a.
 No other proof of service is needed.
-The people in (1) and (2) were at the hearing or agreed in writing to this order. - b.
-The person in (2) was not present.
+The people in 1 and 2 attended the hearing, either physically or remotely (by telephone or videoconference), or agreed in writing to this order. b. \square The person in 2 was not present.
 Proof of service of form DV-109 and form DV-110 (if issued) was presented to the court.
-(Check all that apply): - (1) This order can be served by mail.
+(Check all that apply): (1) This order can be served by mail.
 The judge's orders in this form are the same as in form DV-110 except for the expiration date.
-The person in (2) must be served, either by mail or in person. - (2) □ This order must be personally served.
+The person in (2) must be served, either by mail or in person.
+(2) This order must be personally served.
 The judge's orders in this form are different from the orders in form DV-110, or form DV-110 was not issued.
-The person in (2) must be personally served (given) a copy of this order. - (3) The court has scheduled a firearms and ammunition compliance hearing.
-The person in (1) must have a copy of this order served on the person in (2) by:

-(A) \Box Personal service by (date):

-(B) Mail at the person in 2's last known address by (date):

-- c.
-D Proof of service of form FL-300 to modify the orders in form DV-130 was presented to the court. - (1) \Box The people in (1) and (2) were at the hearing or agreed in writing to this order.
-No other proof of service is needed. - (2) ☐ The person ☐ in 1 ☐ in 2 was not at the hearing and must be personally served (given) a copy of this amended (modified) order.

-31) No Fee to Serve (Notify) Restrained Person

-The sheriff or marshal will serve this order for free.
-Take a copy of all the papers that you need to be served to the sheriff or marshal.
+The person in 2 must be personally served (given) a copy of this order.
+(3) ☐ The court has scheduled a firearms and ammunition compliance hearing.
+The person in 1 must have a copy of this order served on the person in 2 by: (a) ☐ Personal service by (date): (b) Mail at the person in 2)'s last known address by (date): c.
+Proof of service of form FL-300 to modify the orders in form DV-130 was presented to the court.
+(1) The people in 1 and 2 attended the hearing or agreed in writing to this order.
+No other proof of service is needed.
+(2) The person in 1 in 2 did not attend the hearing and must be personally served (given) a copy of this amended (modified) order.
+33) No Fee to Serve (Notify) Restrained Person The sheriff or marshal will serve this order for free.
+If you want the sheriff to serve your papers, (1) complete form SER-001, Request for Sheriff to Serve Court Papers, and (2) give the completed form and a copy of this order to the sheriff.
+34) ☐ Attached Pages All of the attached pages are part of this order. a.
+Number of pages attached to this 11-page form: b.
+Attachments include forms (check all that apply): DV-140 DV-145 DV-900 FL-341(C) FL-342 FL-343 Other: Jud ge's Signature Date Judge or Judicial Officer This is a Court Order.